mattkatz/Orbital-Feed-Reader/README.md

 Many other folks have made open source host it yourself feed readers.
 I'm a huge fan of Tiny Tiny RSS and I used it till I got this working.
 I've contributed code to it and I think it's wonderful for how easy it is to get up and running.

 Newsblur is also amazing.
 Great usability, and great design.
 This was a big inspiration for several features.
-The developer is also hosting newsblur for you, so you can get this one without having your own server.Like Wordprss, newsblur was written on the subway to and from work.
+The developer is also hosting newsblur for you, so you can get this one without having your own server.Like Orbital, Newsblur was written on the subway to and from work.

 I have not used Lilina much, but it looks nice and requires only php.